Last update: Oct 21, 2021

 Maine allows any voter to request a ballot by mail.
 You can also vote in person.
-Maine offers early voting.
+Maine offers in-person absentee voting.

 Who can vote